pure4j/pure4j/docs/FAQ.md

 ## What Are The Advantages of Writing Pure Code?

 1. Pure code is easier to test.
-Because all of the
+Because everything needed to perform the calculation is passed in to the pure method,

 ## Why is <code>equals()</code> pure?